IrosTheBeggar/mStream/README.md

 mStream is technically several different projects, each in their own stage of development.

 * Server Core [v4] - The actually server code
-* Server CLI Tools [v1] - These tools let you boot and configure the server via the through the command prompt.
-These were moved to v1 with the completion of the JSON configuration wizard
+* Server CLI Tools [v1] - These tools let you boot and configure the server core through the command prompt.
-* Server Express Framework [v0.12] - Remember how the CLI tools are separate from the Server?
-The Express Framework allows mStream Server to be compiled to a binary that can be booted an configured entirely though a GUI.
-No command line needed.
+* Server Express Framework [v0.12] - The Express Framework compiles the server core to a binary that can be booted an configured entirely though a GUI.
+No command line needed and it runs on OSX, Windows, and Linux.
 * WebApp [v4] - The webApp has been built in parallel with the server
-* Android App [v0.4alpha] - An android client that can stream and sync files from any mStream server
+* Mobile App [v0.5] - An Android App build in flutter.
+An iOS version will be coming soon.
+[Get The Code](https://github.com/IrosTheBeggar/mstream-flutter)